weavenet/gosync/README.md

 I want to be the fastest way to concurrently sync files and directories to/from S3.

+Gosync will concurrently transfer your files to and from S3 (or across different S3 buckets).
+It will validate checksyms to ensure that only new or changed files are synced.

 # Installation

 Ensure you have Go 1.2 or greater installed and your GOPATH is set.